 Call me paranoid, but I get the feeling that this generation filled with senior managers looks down on my laptop.
 Do they think I am surfing porn or chatting with my buddies about the weekend?

 I get it.
 With the screen portion of the laptop acting as a subconscious barrier, the other party has no idea of what I am doing.
-The stereotype of the cell phone user texting at inappropriate times is burned in everyones retina.
+The stereotype of the cell phone user texting at inappropriate times is burned in everyone’s retina.
 Whether that means taking care of a Number 2 or church, 24/7 connectivity for some is a “must have”, not a “nice to have”.
-Tinder, FaceBook, Skype, Twitter and Ello are all part of the new mantra, “I gotta keep connected Yo!”
+Tinder, Facebook, Skype, Twitter, and Ello are all part of the new mantra, “I gotta keep connected Yo!”
 (You can find me on Skype at HRNasty, Ello at HRNasty and Twitter at @HR_Nasty.)

 I take notes because I want to remember what was discussed and more importantly, I want them to have confidence that I have will have my house in order at the end of our conversation.
 I want the speaker to see that I find value in what is being shared with me.
-Whether I am taking notes on a laptop or in a Moleskin, at the end of meetings I try to make it a point to read and confirm any follow-ups that I am responsible for.
+Whether I am taking notes on a laptop or in a Moleskin, I try to make it a point to read and confirm any follow-ups that I am responsible for.
 Yes, there is a bit of show here, but I not only want to remember what was said, I want the listener to walk away from the meeting thinking “My Boy Nasty got his shit in order”.

 Here’s the thing.
 I brought my laptop fully intending to take notes.
 Not just take notes, but take a LOT OF NOTES.
 I wanted to leave that session with an Illiad’s worth of ideas on management, culture and then raise the game here at Acme Publishing.
-This roundtable was held in a swanky golf course club just down the street from Bill Gates estate and when I went to sit down, I saw a pen, pad of paper and pad of stickies with the golf course logo at every seat.
+This roundtable was held in a swanky golf course club just down the street from Bill Gates estate.
+When I went to sit down, I saw a pen, pad of paper and pad of stickies with the golf course logo at every seat.
 My first thought was. . . ok, no laptops.
 Very clear message.

 As I looked around, I was the only person with a laptop.
 Is it just me, or are we not listening to T-H-E Spencer Rascoff?
-There was one person with a iPad, but again, they are “writing stuff down” with an electronic stylus.
+There was one person with an iPad, but again, they are “writing stuff down” with an electronic stylus.
 Most of us can type 60 to 100 words a minute.
 I came here to learn and I want to get some shit down.
 There is no way I am not going to remember everything a Harvard grad running a billion dollar company has to say.
 I need to take notes at ludicrous speed and I don’t want to use the crappy golf course ballpoint pen.
-This pen was just one step up from the yellow stub of a no. 2 that they hand out on the put put golf course to keep your score.
+This pen was just one step up from the yellow stub of a no. 2 that they hand out on the putt-putt golf course to keep your score.

-I literally felt at odds about pulling out my laptop and in the end I went for it.
+I literally felt at odds about pulling out my laptop and in the end, I went for it.

 I had the same experience when I went to my motorcycle endorsement class a year ago.
 I wasn’t just the only guy with a laptop, I was the only guy taking notes!
 (Last I checked, the topic of rider safety is worthy of some note taking!)
 I remember walking through the door and the guy behind me saying “Were we supposed to bring something to take notes with?”
-I literally brought a pad of paper, two pens and a laptop.
+I literally brought a pad of paper, two pens, and a laptop.
 I am proud to say I passed and the guy who was wondering about notes, he actually flunked out.
-I don’t know if there is a lesson there or not, but I am now commuting to work at 50 miles to the gallon and in the HOV lane in a city that makes the top 10 worst traffic list every year.
+I don’t know if there is a lesson there or not.
+I am now commuting to work at 50 miles to the gallon and in the HOV lane.
+All in a city that makes the top 10 worst traffic list every year.
 BoooYahhhhh!

 So help me, what is your thought on taking notes on a laptop and being a possible distraction in a meeting, conference, or retreat?
 Leave our feedback in the comments below.